codemonkeybr/skip/README.md

 ![Project Structure](https://github.com/codemonkeybr/skip/blob/master/files/structure.png)

 ## How to Run it
-* In order do keycloack work properly on docker and localhost enviroment add `127.0.0.1	keycloak` to your /etc/hosts file (Unix plataform, or find the hosts file and add it to windows plataform
+* In order do keycloack work properly on docker and localhost enviroment add `127.0.0.1	keycloak` to your /etc/hosts file (Unix plataform, or find the hosts file and add it to windows plataform **if this step is not taken, autentication will not work**

 1. `docker-compose up` will initalize databases, rabbitmq and keycloak
 2. The module skip-cart will make the Cart API run
 3. The module skip-product will make the Product API run

+`cd skip-product`
+`mvn exec:java -Dexec.mainClass=org.tesso.skip.product.ProductApplication`

+`cd skip-cart`
+`mvn exec:java -Dexec.mainClass=org.tesso.skip.product.CartApplication`

 * Both apis are visible on swagger on at `http://localhost:8082/swagger-ui.html` (Cart API) and `http://localhost:8082/swagger-ui.html` (Product API) use user `user`and pass `pass` on both to authenticate.